 Hospitality Technology Feature: 6 Lesser Known Uses of Beacons in Restaurants

 According to a recent mBlox survey, 80% of consumers prefer receiving personalized, context-aware branded content through their mobile app.
-Therefore, it is highly likely that, merging your mobile marketing efforts with iBeacon technology could result in higher click-through, quicker conversion, more sales and greater loyalty.
+Therefore, it is highly likely that merging your mobile marketing efforts with iBeacon technology could result in a higher click-through, quicker conversion, more sales, and greater loyalty.

 For years, just like retailers, the restaurant industry too relied on customer check-ins to have a better understanding of the frequency of the visits and the range of social media shares offered by their customers.
 One of the many challenges faced by them then was the inability to connect with their customers and have meaningful interactions.
 Integrating beacons with your mobile strategy will help you level the playing field by responding to your customers’ timely contextual content needs.

-Another way of allowing your customers to cut down on waiting time, is to keep them in the know-how of how busy your restaurant is in real-time.
-This can be done by deploying beacons around your restaurant, that will in turn provide you with real-time information on how many people are actually dining at your restaurant at a given point in time.
+Another way of allowing your customers to cut down on waiting time is to keep them in the know-how of how busy your restaurant is in real-time.
+This can be done by deploying beacons around your restaurant, which will in turn provide you with real-time information on how many people are actually dining at your restaurant at a given point in time.

-2. Push customized notifications with offers on your customer’s favourite dish
+2. Push customized notifications with offers on your customer’s favorite dish

 3. Organize scavenger hunts